YouMightNotNeedKubernetes/rabbitmq/README.md

 # RabbitMQ /w Consul Peer Discovery
-A high-availability RabbitMQ deployment with Consul Peer Discovery for Docker Swarm
+A high-availability RabbitMQ deployment using Consul for Docker Swarm